deephyper/deephyper/docs/examples/examples_parallelism/plot_profile_worker_utilization.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 82-83
+GENERATED FROM PYTHON SOURCE LINES 83-86

 Then we define a parallel search.
+ As the ``run``-function is defined in the same module  we use the "loky" backend that serialize by value.

 ..
-GENERATED FROM PYTHON SOURCE LINES 83-109
+GENERATED FROM PYTHON SOURCE LINES 86-112

 .. code-block:: Python